Skip to content

 $ source deactivate

-conda activate and deactivate
+conda activate is supported

 $ conda activate myenv1